 WannaCry Strikes Again

 Boeing, the world’s largest aerospace company, fell victim to the ransomware virus.
 Fortunately, the intrusion only affected a small number of systems.
-WannaCry did a lot of damage last year and looks to continue the trend in 2018, but there are steps you can take to stop the next hack.
+WannaCry did a lot of damage last year, and the trend continues in 2018, but there are steps you can take to stop the next hack.